Recherchez sur le site

 Professional objectives

-• to define means, methods and techniques to implement and value-add to results obtained from relevant research activities;
+• define means, methods and techniques for valorizing and implementing research results,

 Contact and documentation